Squee (character)

-Squee is a fictional character in Jhonen Vasquez's comic book Johnny the Homicidal Maniac, who was later featured in his own four-issue series, published by Slave Labor Graphics.
-This was eventually collected as a Trade paperback (TPB), titled Squee's Wonderful Giant Book of Unspeakable Horrors.
+Todd "Squee" Casil is a fictional character in Jhonen Vasquez's comic book Johnny the Homicidal Maniac, who was later featured in his own four-issue series, published by Slave Labor Graphics.
+This was eventually collected as a trade paperback (TPB), titled Squee's Wonderful Giant Book of Unspeakable Horrors.

 Squee

 Todd Casil, better known as Squee after the noise he makes when frightened, is a young boy who first appeared in issue #1, living next door to the title character, Johnny C. His parents neglect him (especially his father, who works long hours) and his only shown friend other than Johnny is a small teddy bear that he carries around named Shmee.
 Shmee tells Squee in a dream that all his fears and nightmares are inside him.
 Squee is also friends with Satan's son Pepito, with whom he attends school.
 He later had his own series called Squee!, which was collected in Squee's Wonderful Big Giant Book Of Unspeakable Horrors.
 He also had another friend named Andy, but he was attacked and killed by a dog.

 A quiet, introverted child who is frequently targeted by bullies, Squee has been forced to mature a bit more quickly than his peers.
 He is fond of writing, but only receives criticism from his teacher and taunting from his classmates.
 Any attempts he makes to deflect these hostilities only result in being shoved into the dirt or otherwise humiliated.
 Squee's mother is addicted to some form of a pill and spends a lot of time lying around in a nearly incoherent state.
 She often forgets who Squee is, or that she even has a child.
 Squee's father loathes him and never misses a chance to blame Squee for 'ruining' his life, claiming that he "hasn't smiled once since [Squee] was born."
 Having little patience for anything Squee says or does, he eventually becomes convinced that Squee is mentally unstable, and by the end of the series, has him committed to the "Defective Head Meat Institute."
 Squee's grandfather claims to keep himself healthy and young by consuming his children's first-borns, and subsequently attempts to devour Squee, only to reveal in a horrifying fashion that he is in fact a cyborg and quite possibly insane.